ashkanvg/cuJSON/README.md

 ```

-### Notes:
+### Notes <a name="notes"></a>:
 1. You can use any valid standard JSON or JSON Lines file as input.
 For more extensive testing, refer to the [datasets](#datasets) section for information on using larger 1GB JSON datasets.
 2. [-gencode=arch=compute_61,code=sm_61]: (Optional) This flag is for specifying a target GPU architecture.
 You should replace 61 with the compute capability of your target GPU to achieve optimal performance.
 For example, for a Turing GPU (RTX 20 series), it might be `compute_75,code=sm_75`.
 If omitted, nvcc will try to detect your GPU or compile for a generic architecture, which might result in less optimal performance.
-You can typically find your GPU's compute capability online.
+You can typically find your GPU's compute capability online [here](https://developer.nvidia.com/cuda-gpus).
 3. -w: Suppresses all warnings (useful for cleaner output, but be cautious in development).
 4. -std=c++17: You can run the compilation using the C++17 standard, which is often required for modern CUDA code.
 5. Passes the -O3 optimization flag to the host C++ compiler, ensuring highly optimized CPU code.